Jacques-on-Call/edit-ui/README.md

     2.  **Deploy to Cloudflare Pages:** This will create a `dist` (or `build`) folder.
 You must upload the contents of this folder to your Cloudflare Pages site that powers `edit.strategycontent.agency`.
     3.  **Clear Browser Cache:** After deploying, it's a good practice to clear your browser's cache or perform a hard refresh (Ctrl+Shift+R or Cmd+Shift+R) on your site to ensure you are loading the latest version.

+### Issue: Client ID Mismatch
+The frontend application code reads its GitHub Client ID from an environment variable set by the hosting platform (Cloudflare Pages).
+If this variable does not exactly match the Client ID used by the backend worker and configured in GitHub, the login will fail.

+-   **Solution:**
+    1. Go to your **Cloudflare Pages** settings for your site (`edit.strategycontent.agency`).
+    2. Navigate to **Settings > Environment variables**.
+    3. Ensure you have a variable named `VITE_GITHUB_CLIENT_ID`.
+    4. Ensure its value **exactly matches** the `OAUTH_GITHUB_CLIENT_ID` used by your worker and configured in your GitHub OAuth App (e.g., `Ov23li6LEsxbtoV7ITp1`).
+    5. If you make a change, you must **re-deploy** the Pages site for the new variable to take effect.

 ---

 ## A Note on Authentication Architecture (Standard Web Flow vs. PKCE)